Viswanathan–Ramamoorthy

 Viswanathan–Ramamoorthy were an Indian music composing duo composed of M. S. Viswanathan and T. K. Ramamoorthy.
 They worked together on over 100 films, from 1952's Panam to 1965's Aayirathil Oruvan.
 After their split, Ramamoorthy worked on 16 films between 1966 and 1986.
 He and Viswanathan reunited in 1995 for Engirundho Vandhan.

 Early lives

 Ramamoorthy

 Ramamoorthy, born into a well-known musical family in Trichy, was a capable violinist at an early age.
 His father (Krishnasamy Pillai) and grandfather, Malaikottai Govindasamy Pillai, were noted violinists in Trichy.
 As a child, Ramamoorthy performed several times with his father.
 During the early 1940s he worked for Saraswathi Stores (in which AVM Productions owner Avichi Meiyappa Chettiar was a partner), and played violin for AVM composer R. Sudharsanam in several films.
 Ramamoorthy became friendly with P. S. Diwakar, the pianist-composer of Malayalam cinema, and roomed with P. S. Diwakar.
-C. R. Subburaman hired him as a violinist for HMV.
+C. R. Subburaman hired him as a violinist for His Master's Voice.
 By the late 1940s, Ramamoorthy joined C. R. Subburaman's South Indian film-music ensemble and met fellow violinist T. G. Lingappa.